sasdf/ctf/writeup/2018/TeaserDragon/rev/Chains of trust/README.md

 }
 ```
 It read a 16bit integer from another thread and check to a hardcoded target.
-Since it is only 16bit, bruteforce (`target.py`) the result won't take too much time.
+Since it is only 16bit, [bruteforce](target.py) the result won't take too much time.
-The result looks like `[0x46ca, 0x4187, 0x5582...]`.
+The result looks like `[0x46ca, 0x4187, 0x5582...]`,
-It doesn't looks like ascii.
+which doesn't look like ascii.

 ## Debugging
 To attach gdb on the process, We need to skip shellcodes for anti-debugging.
-I disable ASLR, record the traffic with `record.py` and replay it with `replay.py`.
+I disable ASLR, record the traffic with [record.py](record.py) and replay it with [replay.py](replay.py).
 Run the binary with strace, now we can just throw away all anti-debugging chunks when replaying.

 The checker got `[18685]*8 + [13927, ...] + [5548]*8 + [16696]*8` when input are all `a`.